Resentment: What It Is and How to Get Through It

 What Causes Resentment?

 Many things can cause the feeling of resentment.
-These events share one similarly: they involve a sense of injustice or wrongdoing caused by someone.
+These events share one similarity: they involve a sense of injustice or wrongdoing caused by someone.

 Here are some things that can cause resentment: